Manuel Armijo: Third term and Mexican–American War

-Nevertheless, he was appointed to his third governorship in 1845.
+Armijo was appointed to his third governorship in 1845.
 The following year, the Mexican–American War started and General Stephen Kearny brought about 1,700 soldiers to conquer New Mexico.
 Armijo heard of the plan in late June from an American business partner who arrived with a caravan on the Santa Fe Trail.
 Armijo sold his interest in their business to his partner and began liquidating his many other assets.
 Armijo also sent in a request to the Mexican government asking for regular troops to be sent for defense of New Mexico.
 The Mexican government officials promised to send these forces, yet they never arrived.

-He also received a large amount of ammunition and supplies from a caravan out of Independence, Missouri.
-On August 4, as Kearny crossed what is now the border between Colorado and New Mexico, Armijo signed a power of attorney so that an associate could take care of his affairs after he left.
+On August 4, as Kearny and his army crossed what is now the border between Colorado and New Mexico, Armijo signed a power of attorney so that an associate could take care of his affairs after he left.
 On August 8 he issued a proclamation to the people of New Mexico exhorting them to prepare to repel the invasion.

 On about August 9 Armijo called a meeting with a number of respected New Mexicans.
 He did not want to fight, but the priests present did, as did the young regular-army commander, Diego Archuleta, and the young militia officers Manuel Chaves and Miguel Pino.
 According to a refugee from the war, Armijo would have done nothing toward defense if the latter two had not threatened to shoot him.
 Then on August 12 or 13 he received an American named James Magoffin, the husband of a relative of his, who later claimed to have convinced Armijo not to fight.
-An unverified story says that Magoffin bribed them.
+An unverified story says that Magoffin bribed him.
 Magoffin later requested a reimbursement from the U.S. Treasury of $50,000, of which he received $30,000.